MicrosoftDocs/entra-docs/docs/identity/app-proxy/how-to-configure-custom-domain.md

 Most common certificate signature methods are supported such as Subject Alternative Name (SAN).

 You can use wildcard certificates as long as the wildcard matches the external URL.
 You must use wildcard certificates for [wildcard applications](application-proxy-wildcard.md).
 If you want to use the certificate to also access subdomains, you must add the subdomain wildcards as subject alternative names in the same certificate.
-For example, a certificate for *\*.adventure-works.com* won't work for *\*.apps.adventure-works.com* unless you add *`*.apps.adventure-works.com`* as a subject alternative name.
+For example, a certificate for *\*.adventure-works.com* fails for *\*.apps.adventure-works.com* unless you add *`*.apps.adventure-works.com`* as a subject alternative name.

 You can use certificates issued by your own public key infrastructure (PKI) if the certificate chain is installed on your client devices.
 Microsoft Intune can deploy these certificates to managed devices.
-For non-managed devices, you must manually install these certificates.
+For nonmanaged devices, you must manually install these certificates.

-We do not recommend using a private root Certificate Authority (CA) since the private root CA would also need to be pushed to client machines, which may introduce many challenges.
+We don't recommend using a private root Certificate Authority (CA) since the private root CA would also need to be pushed to client machines, which may introduce many challenges.

 ### Certificate management

 All certificate management is through the individual application pages.
 Go to the application's **Application proxy** page to access the **Certificate** field.

-Once a certificate is uploaded for an application it will also be automatically applied to **new** apps configured that use the same certificate.
-You will need to re-upload the certificate for existing apps in your tenant.
+Once a certificate is uploaded for an application, it is automatically applied to **new** apps configured that use the same certificate.
+You need to reupload the certificate for existing apps in your tenant.

 When a certificate expires, you get a warning telling you to upload another certificate.
 If the certificate is revoked, your users may see a security warning when accessing the app.
 To update the certificate for an app, navigate to the **Application proxy** page for the app, select **Certificate**, and upload a new certificate.
-If the old certificate isn't being used by other apps, it's deleted automatically.
+If the old certificate isn't being used by other apps, it's automatically deleted.

 ## Next steps